kolarski/PrologTutorialNotes/part1.md

 * `likes(suzie, Bobby).` <- *The number of arguments is called Arity*

 ## Rules:
 They extend the facts and their relationship.
-Infer facts from other facts
+Infer facts from other facts.
+If we have the following setup:

 ```
 likes(ryan, brittney).
 likes(brittney, ryan).
 likes(dan, josh).
 ```

-Do they date ?
+We can ask do they date ?
 So we are going to create a rule.

 `:-` - *if only if*